FAQs - kSearch v. 1.6

 - How do I set file permissions?

 For Unix platforms, type "chmod 755 filename" for read/exec permissions, and "chmod 744 filename" for read only permissions (filename is the name of the file).
 For Windows (NT) users right-click the file or directory, click Properties on the shortcut menu, and then click Permissions on the Security tab.
-See the README file for a list of file permissions for each file.
+See the README.txt file for a list of file permissions for each file.

 - When I run the indexer, I get the error message 'dbm store returned -1, errno 28, key "trap" at - line 3.'
 What does this mean?